lukekasper/Personal-Projects/PowerShell/Notes.md

   - filter processes by name prior in the pipeline to selecting object columns to improve efficiency
   - Get-Process -Name 'name-of-process' | Select-Object Name: more efficient version of prior statement, -Name does filtering for you
 - "a string" | Get-Member | Format-List: overrides default formatting to return list
+- Write-Error: provides an error message to user console
+- Compress-Archive: creates a .zip backup of application
+-